-Jeff Beck was a young session guitarist who was taken up by one of the leading bands of the British Blues Boom and, when he went solo, went on to produce ‘Truth’, one of the most influential albums of his generation.
-Joe Bonamassa, every single Hard-Rock power-trio and the entire Heavy Metal genre took something from Jeff Beck’s work.
-His fretboard gymnastics might not be to everybody’s taste, but he could lay down a Blues solo that would scorch your earlobes, and his musical explorations and collaborations continue into the present day.
+Jeff Beck was a young session guitarist who was taken up by one of the leading bands of the British Blues Boom and, when he went solo, went on to produce 'Truth', one of the most influential albums of his generation.
+Joe Bonamassa, every single Hard-Rock power-trio and the entire Heavy Metal genre took something from Jeff Beck's work.
+His fretboard gymnastics might not be to everybody's taste, but he could lay down a Blues solo that would scorch your earlobes, and his musical explorations and collaborations continued throughout his unique and eclectic career.

 Geoffrey Arnold Beck was born in Wallington, just south of London in 1944.
 He heard Les Paul playing an electric guitar on the radio when he was six and was so impressed, he set about building his own!
 After his schooldays, Jeff enrolled at Wimbledon School of Art and he joined a local band where he played licks he had heard on Gene Vincent and Buddy Holly records.
 He got some session work in 1964, and when The Yardbirds were looking to replace Eric Clapton, they asked Jimmy Page, who turned them down but recommended Jeff.
 In a stay of less than two years, Jeff played on a string of Yardbirds hits, but was fired half way through an American tour.
 He went into the studio with some friends (Jimmy Page, John Paul Jones, Nicky Hopkins and Keith Moon), and emerged with 'Beck's Bolero', a signature piece that pre-figured a lot of Heavy Metal sounds.
 It was released on the B-side of 'Hi-Ho Silver Lining', a pop tune that made number 15 on the singles chart and bought Jeff some credibility with his record company.
 He formed The Jeff Beck Group with Nicky, Rod Stewart, Ronnie Wood on bass and drummer Micky 'Wallop' Waller, and they recorded the seminal 'Truth' album.
 It was released in August 1968 and its sensational mix of hard-edged Blues with a modern Rock sensibility was a template for the Blues-Rock bands that followed, not least when Jimmy Page and John Paul Jones formed Led Zeppelin the following month.
 A second album, 'Beck-Ola' was released the next year but the band broke up in acrimony.